u-boot/u-boot/doc/driver-model/README.txt

 The bus device wants to store this address and some other information such as the bus speed for each device.

-To achieve this, the bus device can use dev->parent_priv in each of its three children.
-This can be auto-allocated if the bus driver has a non-zero value for per_child_auto_alloc_size.
-If not, then the bus device can allocate the space itself before the child device is probed.
+To achieve this, the bus device can use dev->parent_platdata in each of its three children.
+This can be auto-allocated if the bus driver (or bus uclass) has a non-zero value for per_child_platdata_auto_alloc_size.
+If not, then the bus device or uclass can allocate the space itself before the child device is probed.

 Also the bus driver can define the child_pre_probe() and child_post_remove() methods to allow it to do some processing before the child is activated or after it is deactivated.

+Similarly the bus uclass can define the child_post_bind() method to obtain the per-child platform data from the device tree and set it up for the child.
+The bus uclass can also provide a child_pre_probe() method.
+Very often it is the bus uclass that controls these features, since it avoids each driver having to do the same processing.
+Of course the driver can still tweak and override these activities.

 Note that the information that controls this behaviour is in the bus's driver, not the child's.
 In fact it is possible that child has no knowledge